Automatic Dependent Surveillance–Broadcast: Improved visibility

+Since implementation of the FAA's ADS-B Out equipage requirement on January 1, 2020, ADS-B has become the FAA's preferred surveillance technology for most controlled U.S. airspace and a key component of the NextGen System.
+The FAA also continues to expand operational applications for ADS-B In, including cockpit traffic displays, weather information, and advanced flight-deck procedures such as CDTI Assisted Visual Separation (CAVS) and In-Trail Procedures (ITP), which use ADS-B data to improve pilot situational awareness and operational efficiency.

 Efficiency

 Reduced environmental impact

 ADS-B technology provides a more accurate report of an aircraft's position.
 This allows controllers to guide aircraft into and out of crowded airspace with smaller separation standards than it was previously possible to do safely.
 This reduces the amount of time aircraft must spend waiting for clearances, being vectored for spacing and holding.
 Estimates show that this is already having a beneficial impact by reducing pollution and fuel consumption.

 Traffic capacity improvement

 ADS-B enables increased capacity and efficiency by supporting: